‘20 Reasons To Exercise’ That Have Nothing To Do With How You Look!

 - It’s a privilege to be able to train.
 Someone somewhere is paralysed or doesn’t have use of their body and dreams about exercising.

 - It increases your sex drive.

 - You will reduce your chance of developing osteoporosis (brittle bones) radically.

 - Your balance will better, which will, in turn, reduce your chance of falling – exercise, particularly weight training, helps prevent injuries by strengthening your muscles and connective tissue like tendons, ligaments and cartilage that support your body structure.

 - Exercise increases your ability to breathe and strengthens your lungs.

 - The fitter you are, the more social activities you can participate in – walks, beach cleans, playing with the grandkids, dog walking.

-- It helps improves learning and memory.
+- It helps improve learning and memory.

-- Still thinking of opting out?
+- Are you still thinking of opting out?